 “Before 2019, Eagle County didn’t have the professional behavioral healthcare programs or personnel to care for people in crisis,” says Cynthia Thrall, a resident of Avon.
 “I feel so many people could have been cared for if we had the programs and medical professionals we have now.”

 Chris, Cynthia’s husband, adds, “The level of care will be even more complete and compassionate when the Precourt Healing Center opens.”

-As the only inpatient behavioral health center in a two-or-more hour radius, the Precourt Health Center will help fill a critical need when adolescents and adults experience a behavioral health crisis.
+As the only inpatient behavioral health center in a two-or-more hour radius, the Precourt Healing Center will help fill a critical need when adolescents and adults experience a behavioral health crisis.
 The 50,000-square-foot facility centrally-located in Edwards will offer 28 beds for short-term stays and treatment and an array of behavioral health services that prioritize crisis resolution, safety, and stabilization.

 The Thrall Family Art Therapy Room for youth will be located on the second floor of the Precourt Healing Center.
 According to the American Art Therapy Association, “Art therapy is used to improve cognitive and sensorimotor functions, foster self-esteem and self-awareness, cultivate emotional resilience, promote insight, enhance social skills, and reduce and resolve conflicts and distress.”
 Through the creative process and art making, art therapy can be a valuable form of alternative treatment for various behavioral health issues.